Wizkiller96/WizBot/docs/permissions-system.md

     - Enables the "listqueue" command for everyone
 4. `.rm Music enable DJ`
     - Enables all music commands only for the DJ role

-#### How do I create a NSFW role?

-Say you want to only enable NSFW commands for a specific role, just do the following two steps.

-1. `.sm NSFW disable`
-    - Disables the NSFW module from being used
-2. `.rm NSFW enable Lewd`
-    - Enables usage of the NSFW module for the Lewd role

 #### How do I disable Expressions from triggering?